oliverturner/blog/src/pages/posts/mqs-in-js.md

 };
 ```

-That's it: Astro now pipes all our style rules through PostCSS, meaning that now
+With that, Astro now pipes all our style rules through our new PostCSS pipeline:
-we can use the prefixed `breakpoints` in our (S)CSS.
+the keys from `customMedia` are available to our (S)CSS.
 Here's a trivial example
 that changes an element's background colour based on the dimensions of the
 viewport: